kc8/get_git_release/README.md

 ## Inputs

-### gh_repo:
+## gh_repo:
-  description: 'repo in the form of OWNER/REPO'
+  description: 'Repo in the form of OWNER/REPO'
   required: true

-### pattern_in_name:
+## pattern_in_name:
-  description: 'the pattern to search for in the name of the download'
+  description: 'The pattern to search for in the name of the download'
   required: true
-  exampe: '-gha-'

-### gh_pat_token:
+## gh_pat_token:
-  description: 'github PAT token allowing access to repo and release (public repos do not need this)'
+  description: 'Github PAT token allowing access to repo and release (public repos do not need this)'
   required: false
   default: ''

-### tag-version-to-get:
+## tag-version-to-get:
-  description: 'the github tag version to download'
+  description: 'the Github tag version to download'
   required: false
   default: 'latest'

-### ghe_url:
+## ghe_url:
   description: 'Github Enterprise url'
   required: false

 ## Outputs

 ### file_name:
   description: 'name of release that was downloaded'

 ## Example usage
 ```